mkgask/Siv-nt/README.md

 - switch the image size between original size and window size by holding down the mouse right button and left clicking
 - move image position when mouse left button dragging
 - move first position to image when mouse left button double click
+- if exist other image in the same directory when image dropped, change show image next/prev when click window left/right
+- support multiple image drops (in this case, only show drop images and not show same directory images)

 - output log data to file
 - log file auto remove (max 512 files or 1 month)
 - save window position and size and restore
-- can change the supported image type (from settings.yml)
+- can change the supported image type
-- can change the image movable speed (from settings.yml)
+- can change the image movable speed

 log file is %APPDATA%/Roaming/Siv-nt/logs/(date)-main.log
 settings.yml is %APPDATA%/Roaming/Siv-nt/settings.yml